-To study the effect of these new TeV-scale interactions in the context of thermal leptogenesis, we have implemented a set of Boltzmann equations including the usual expressions involving RHNs \cite{Giudice:2003jh, Buchmuller:2004nz}.
+To study the effect of these new TeV-scale interactions in the context of thermal leptogenesis, we have implemented a set of Boltzmann equations, including the usual expressions involving RHNs \cite{Giudice:2003jh, Buchmuller:2004nz}.
 In order to account for the washout processes arising from the new interactions of our model, we extended this set-up by the corresponding rates of the relevant LNV terms.
 We have studied the implications of these new interactions for the weak and strong washout regimes.
 For both of them, we have found that for couplings larger than $g_L \approx \mathcal{O}(10^{-4})$ or $g_L \approx \mathcal{O}(10^{-6})$, depending on new particle mass hierarchy, an observation of a TeV-scale interaction implies a fast enough washout of any asymmetry previously generated by the out-of-equilibrium decay of RHNs at a high scale, as shown in Fig. \ref{fig:LG_allowed_forbidden}.
 The extension of the viable thermal leptogenesis region is dependent on the new particle spectrum.
 This crucial feature was not readily apparent within the pure EFT approach previously employed, emphasizing the advantage of our current methodology in uncovering essential aspects of the thermal history.\\